-- DA 41 Residential buildings should overlook Bishop Street, with appropriate frontage set backs where necessary to facilitate landscaping or to provide a privacy strip between the building and the back of footpath. - DA 42 That the design and landscaping of the development land stradling the Wyattville Link Road shall have regard to its context as viewed from the Wyattville Link Road. - DA 43 That the design and layout of the area has regard to the provision of clear pedestrian connections to the Town Centre and will not facilitate pedestrians attempting to cross the Wyattville Link Road at grade.

-DA 44 Commercial land uses parallel with the M50 should be a design of sufficient height and scale, and in a manner consistent with Objective PD 33 shall include noise mitigating measures to buffer adjoining areas from noise.
+- DA 41 Residential buildings should overlook Bishop Street, with appropriate frontage set backs where necessary to facilitate landscaping or to provide a privacy strip between the building and the back of footpath. - DA 42 That the design and landscaping of the development land stradling the Wyattville Link Road shall have regard to its context as viewed from the Wyattville Link Road. - DA 43 That the design and layout of the area has regard to the provision of clear pedestrian connections to the Town Centre and will not facilitate pedestrians attempting to cross the Wyattville Link Road at grade. - DA 44 Commercial land uses parallel with the M50 should be a design of sufficient height and scale to buffer adjoining areas from noise. - DA 45 There shall be a high quality of landscaping and visual amenity at the interface with Cherrywood when viewed from the M50.